 It is just the piece of the expense.
 While designing a budget you have to think artistically and broad-mindedly so that you don't miss out on any aspect!
 Whether you hire a social media agency or you handle the work in-house, you need to save your budget for forming the strategy, creation and production of the ads, writing the copy, measuring the performance and managing the complete process.

-For instance, suppose you've already planned the budget for your social media!
-Thus, to start with here's the rough estimation of how you can allocate the budget to each of the various activities involved in social media advertising.
+For instance, suppose you already have social media marketing budget planned!
+Thus, to start with, here is the rough estimation of how you can allocate the budget to each of the various activities involved in social media advertising.

 - Strategy 10%